ChainSafe/benchmark/README.md

 ### Track performance locally

-When working on optimizing a function you may want to know if your code is actually faster than the previous implementation.
+When working on optimizing a function you may want to know if your code is actually faster than the previousious implementation.

-To do that you can keep a benchmark history file locally and run the benchmark first against previous code
+To do that you can keep a benchmark history file locally and run the benchmark first against previousious code

 ```
 git checkout master
 benchmark test/perf/func.perf.ts --local
 ```

-- Runs benchmark without comparing with previous
+- Runs benchmark without comparing with previousious
 - Writes single benchmark data to `./benchmark_data`

 Then measure performance with the new code